 Neil Harrison

-A love for the sport of curling was instilled in Neil by his father Burritt Harrison who was a member of the Peterborough team that competed in the 1952 Brier.
+A love for the sport of curling was instilled in Neil by his father, Burritt Harrison, who was a member of the Peterborough team that competed in the 1952 Brier.

 Over the years Neil amassed a very impressive list of curling achievements.
-In 1972 and 1987 Neil’s team placed second in the Ontario Championships.
-His rink won Ontario Championships in 1981, 1983, 1984, 1988, 1990, 1995 and 1997, qualifying them for the Canadian Brier which they won in 1983 and 1990.
-Neil’s crowning achievement came in 1983 and 1990 winning the World Curling Championship.
-Neil was also a member of the Canadian Firefighters Curling Champions in 1978, 1979, 1980, 1982, 1988, 1995 and 1997.
+In 1972, he threw vice rocks for Bob Woods and placed second in the Ontario Championships.
+By 1981 Harrison was curling with Ed Werenich.
+The Werenich foursome won the Ontario Championships in 1981, 1983, 1984, 1988, 1990, 1995 and 1997.
+Those seven Championships qualifying them for the Canadian Brier which they won in 1983 and 1990.

 Year Inducted: